uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/example_experiment_0.rst

 Example Python setup
 ***************************

 The Python example solutions share a bunch of code.
-For this reason, we will put the common setup here and not need to repeat the these lines in each example.
+For this reason, we will put the common setup here and not need to repeat these lines in each example.
 The paths assume that these examples will be run on the TEM Docker stack.
 Subsequent Python example solutions assume that these setup commands have been run.

 .. collapse:: Common Python setup
    :class: working